 Degrees & Penalties of Malicious Mischief

-Malicious mischief is separated into three degrees which are determined by the value of the damaged items and carry distinct penalties as either felony or misdemeanor offenses.
+Malicious mischief is separated into three degrees which are determined by the value of the damaged items and carry distinct penalties as either felony assault or misdemeanor offenses.
 Additionally, domestic violence related malicious mischief charges can also be filed if you have a past or present domestic relationship with the property owner.
 These domestic violence related mischief charges usually stem from accusations made by one party and with law enforcement’s obligation to make mandatory arrests in volatile domestic situations, these can complicate someone’s life, very quickly.
 If a domestic violence designation is added to your charge, the penalties are heightened and may include a No Contact Order and the loss of your gun rights if convicted.

 - Malicious Mischief in the Third-Degree (RCW 9A.48.090) – This involves property damage of $750 or less as well as writing, painting, or drawing any inscription, figure, or mark of any type on a public or private building or other structure or any real or personal property owned by any other person unless the person has obtained the express permission of the owner.
 This is considered a gross misdemeanor with a maximum penalty of up to 364 days in jail and a $5,000 fine.
 If the value of the damage is less than $50, it will be treated as a simple misdemeanor, penalized with a possible jail term of no longer than 90 days and fines of no more than $1,000.